Dorell Wright calls it his summer game.

 "He's a good defender, a long athletic defender," swingman Reggie Williams said.
 "He can handle the ball great.
 He's great running pick-and-roll action, and he can also post up a little bit."

 Wright is all too happy to oblige the Warriors.
 Since being drafted No. 19 overall by the Heat in 2004 out of South Kent Prep (Conn.), Wright has been eager to unleash his full game.
+He played six seasons in Miami.
+Really he played four seasons, as during his rookie season he saw action in just four games, and in 2008-09, he played in only six games largely because he was rehabilitating his left knee.

 When he was on the court in Miami, Wright was a defensive specialist who on offense ate the crumbs from Dwyane Wade's table.
 Last season, he showed off his spot-up 3-pointer, knocking down 61 at a rate of 38.9 percent.